Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 \end{equation}

-where Li<sub>n</sub>(z) is the polylogarithm (Jonquière’s function), B is residual background, and z = e<sup>µ/k_BT</sup> is the fugacity, from which the T is obtained.
+where Li<sub>n</sub>(z) is the polylogarithm (Jonquière’s function), B is the residual background, and z = e<sup>µ/k_BT</sup> is the fugacity, from which the T is obtained.
 Integrating over the fitted momentum distribution gives N [19].
 This can be seen in the physical interpretation of the cost function from [21], where the number of atoms with momentum close to zero increases as BEC production improves.

 ## B. DNN Architecture, Training, and Optimisation

 A summary of the image transformation process and DNN pipeline is provided in Fig. 4.
 From the masked OD image (input), a DNN prediction is made through transformed and transposed convolutions.
-Since recovery of the spatial density profile from the masked region is of interest, the goal of the U-Net [58] convolutional network is to optimise noise-pattern reconstruction.
+Since recovering the spatial density profile from the masked region is of interest, the goal of the U-Net [58] convolutional network is to optimise noise-pattern reconstruction.
 As an unsupervised learner, the baseline or “ground truth” is established by using images without atoms.
 Reconstruction is achieved by minimising differences between the ground truth and the network’s prediction or equivalently, by minimising the mean squared error (RMSE) loss function.
 By comparing predictions to the ground truth values at each step and adjusting the weights accordingly, an optimised model is produced [19].

 ![](images/flowchart.png)